spoonboy-io/todo-deployment-app/README.md

 Create a Morpheus deployment with the binary.

-Create a Morpheus script file `config.env` targeted to he same deployment folder as the binary which contains the single required environment variable `PG_HOST`.
+Create a Morpheus script file `config.env` which contains the single required environment variable `PG_HOST`.
 All other connection info is hardcoded in the app for simplicity, but may be overridden here.
+The location of this file is passed as a command line flag.

 ```bash
 # POSTGRES CONFIG